-IMMEASURABLE volunteer hours where First Church served the Hands and Feet of Christ in a multitude of ways: Habitat for Humanity, Ronald McDonald House, disaster response, church committees, VBS and Summer JAM, hospitality, adult and youth mission projects
+IMMEASURABLE volunteer hours where First Church serve as the hands and feet of Christ in a multitude of ways, including Habitat for Humanity, Ronald McDonald House, disaster response, church committees, VBS and Summer JAM, hospitality, adult and youth mission projects, and more!

 Because of our long tradition of church leaders making leaps of faith to ensure the church has the best facilities resources possible, First United Methodist Church of Fort Worth is perfectly-positioned to meet its ministry goals, now and for the future.
 Such visionary highlights include: